FlyLikeAPenguin/imagenation-api/README.md

-# Imagenation - Generative Photo AI
+# ImaGENation - Generative Photo AI

 Exploring how to build an API that trains and generate photos featuring theu user.
 Using FastAPI, Upstash, Replicate, Jupyter, and more